dakota-byte/EZSprite/README.md

 ### and bam you got yourself a thing on a screen

-### the more i write this the more i realize how bad this actually is so im just gonna stop here cause i doubt anyones ever gonna this
+### the more i write this the more i realize how bad this actually is so im just gonna stop here cause i doubt anyones ever gonna use this

 ### chao